-Greek Park, situated across from Buckingham Palace and between Hyde Park and St James’s Park, is the smallest of London’s eight Royal Parks.
-Although the other green spaces are very close by, Green Park has a special character, differentiating it from the rest.
+Greek Park, situated across from Buckingham Palace and between Hyde Park and St James’s Park, is the smallest of London’s eight Royal Parks, with a special character, differentiating it from the rest.

 Before it was transformed into a park, this area was a marshland where lepers from the nearby St James's Hospital were buried until the sixteenth century, when the land was enclosed and became hunting grounds for Henry VIII.